DIYbiosphere/sphere/docs/guides/ELI5.md

 #### Collaborating with Git

-When multiple users collaborate on a repo, they all have copies stored locally in their computers.
-When multiple users want to collaborate using Git they must coordinate on maintaining the _master copy_ of the repo, which is the most up-to-date version of the desired version of the project.

 {% include help.html title="Using a server is better but not essential" text="Technically, you could send a copy of your repo by email to your collaborator.
 She downloads the repo to her computer, commits her changes, and send it back to you to merge the changes.
 Using a server, or the cloud." %}

-Technically, you could copy or **clone repo** into a USB or send it by email to another collaborator so she could work on the repo as well.

 With git all contributors have a copy of the code and its journal.